facebookincubator/GeoLift/README.md

 - `requirements.txt`: contains the rpy2, ipython, pandas and jupyter pacakges.

-- `r_lang_requirements.py`: contains the commands to install augsynth, CommutingZones and GeoLift R packages.
+- `r_lang_requirements.py`: contains the commands to install augsynth and GeoLift R packages.

 - `utils.py`: Wrapper functions for GeoLift.